Back to Documentation

 How to Improve

-• Use exactly one H1 tag that includes your primary keyword
+• Use exactly one H1 that clearly states the topic

 Title & Meta Optimization(22 pts)